Inflation bites: How rising food costs affect nutrition and health - NewsBreak

 The COVID-19 pandemic and other global events continue to have worldwide consequences for health and the economy, with food prices being no exception.

-Prices are driven up in several ways , including supply chain issues (things like processing, packaging and transportation), changes in consumer spending patterns, and previously mandated business closures forcing the redistribution of foods from restaurants to stores, as well as unfavourable growing weather conditions (things like heat waves, extreme rain/flooding, droughts and freezing).
+Prices are driven up in several ways, including supply chain issues (things like processing, packaging and transportation), changes in consumer spending patterns and previously mandated business closures forcing the redistribution of foods from restaurants to stores, as well as unfavorable growing weather conditions (things like heat waves, extreme rain/flooding, droughts and freezing).

-As health behaviour researchers, we believe that many Canadians will undoubtedly feel the additional financial pressure at the checkout line, and many will eat less nutritious and cheaper food options.
+As health behavior researchers, we believe that many Canadians will undoubtedly feel the additional financial pressure at the checkout line, and many will eat less nutritious and cheaper food options.

 In Ottawa, the cost of eating nutritious food for a single person was estimated at $392 per month, based on data collected from May to June 2022.
 For a family of four, the cost jumps to $1,088 per month.